HelpGiveThanks/HGTconfiguration/TGBpermissions.md

 http://www.thebuggenie.com/features
+Default for 3.2.7.1.
+Older versions default √ (checks) and x's differ from newer releases.
 1. [DEFAULT] Can search for issues and create saved searches
 ![alt 1 Can search for issues and create saved searches](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/1%20Can%20search%20for%20issues%20and%20create%20saved%20searches.png)